Kemp renews COVID-19 restrictions in Georgia with no mask mandate

 That move could set up a legal battle between Kemp and local officials in Atlanta, Savannah, Athens and several other communities in Georgia where mask requirements were recently imposed.

-The governor’s order arrived hours before a slate of COVID-19 restrictions were set to expire at Wednesday’s end.
+The governor’s order arrived hours before a slate of COVID-19 restrictions were set to expire at Wednesday’s end, July 15.
 Kemp has executive authority to issue emergency orders through at least Aug.
 11.

 While a host of Georgia businesses have been allowed to reopen since May, they are still required by the governor’s orders to abide by several measures to keep people separated from each other, maintain clean surfaces and send workers home if they show symptoms of coronavirus.